Automakers post mixed U.S. June sales; SUVs, truck sales stay strong

 In a significant development for the pickup truck segment, Fiat Chrysler Automobiles NV’s (FCA) (FCAU.N) (FCHA.MI) Ram pickup outsold General Motors Co’s (GM.N) Chevrolet Silverado in the second quarter.
 GM reports sales on a quarterly basis instead of each month.

 The Silverado has long held second place behind Ford Motor Co’s (F.N) F-Series pickup trucks, with Ram often a distant third.
-But for the first six months of 2019, FCA sold more than 40,000 more Ram pickups than the Chevy Silverado.
+But for the first six months of 2019, FCA’s sales of Ram pickups outpaced Chevy Silverado sales by more than 40,000 vehicles.

-FCA, GM and Ford escalated a price war in June over pickup trucks - one of the few vehicle market segments on the planet that offers substantial profits, which matters at a time when overall U.S. new vehicle sales are expected to fall this year.
+FCA, GM and Ford escalated a price war in June over pickup trucks - one of the few vehicle market segments that offers substantial profits, which matters at a time when overall U.S. new vehicle sales are expected to fall this year.

 High interest rates, plus competition from millions of nearly new, off-lease vehicles have translated into fewer consumers splurging on new cars.